willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - AlphaZero
 - Stockfish
 - Leela Chess Zero
-- Komodo Chess
+- Houdini

+Each demonstrating a different approach to the classic problem.
+Three of these engines were written in C++ while AlphaZero was written in Python.
+Leela Chess Zero, much like AlphaZero, relies on AI and the use of a self taught neural network to evaluate and generate the best moves.
+The engine plays against itself millions of times to teach itself the best move generation.
+These kinds of engines focus much more on selection/evaluation to focus on the ‘winning routes’ rather than the more typical brute force search we see in solutions like Stockfish.
+This project will be looking into more of a brute-force type algorithm with additional refining algorithms to ‘trim’ the search down.
+(Chess Engine | Top 10 Engines In The World, 2022)

+### Stockfish - Basics
 Stockfish, one of the most powerful and well known engines available to the public, was developed over several decades with the input from several chess grandmasters and many other sources.
-It used to be just a brute force style algorithm analysing millions of positions per second for the optimal move defined by countless human input; however, since the famous loss against AlphaZero spoke about below they implemented aspects of AI and machine learning to further enhance the engine.
+It used to be a classical brute force style implementation analysing millions of positions per second for the optimal move; which was defined by countless human input.
+However, since the famous loss against AlphaZero spoke about below they implemented aspects of AI and machine learning to further enhance the engine and cut processing times.
 (Champion, 2022)

 Stockfish works by storing the board in a bitboard fashion, the board is made up of 64 bits with 1 bit representing a square on the board (see figure 2); if the bit it is set to 1 it is occupied with a piece.
 This way it is easy to represent when a piece is moved through bitwise operations:
 - One square forward: left shift of 8 bits